Amarfas/FateGrandFarm/README.md

  * 'Drop%' for the Drop Rate for the above Materials.
 Note that FGF assumes the 1st 'ID' it finds corresponds to the 1st 'Drop%' it finds, the 2nd 'ID' to the 2nd 'Drop%', etc.

 FGF skips all lines whose AP Cost is not a float.
 It also skips all lines whose first 'Drop%' entry is white space.

+## Acknowledgements
+All credit goes to the various communities that have worked hard to compile and analyze this game.
+Specifically:

+CVXPY for making a library that can crunch these numbers, and my friend for pointing them out to me.

+JP Data is sourced from the following community collaboration: https://docs.google.com/spreadsheets/d/1TrfSDteVZnjUPz68rKzuZWZdZZBLqw03FlvEToOvqH0/

+Domus Aurea is usually the JP source I'm pulling from/cross-referencing with: https://sites.google.com/view/fgo-domus-aurea

+Guruguru FGO is another JP source I pull from/cross-reference with: https://sites.google.com/site/gurugurufgo/